K1taru/Reverse-Vending-Machine/src/Wiring_Guide.md

 - Avoid direct sunlight on sensor

 **Calibration:**
-1. Read baseline value with no object (Serial Monitor)
+1. Read digital state with no object (Serial Monitor)
-2. Test with plastic bottle - value should drop significantly
+2. Test with plastic bottle - should read LOW when detected
-3. Adjust `TCRT5000_DETECTION_THRESHOLD` in code if needed (default: 500)
+3. Adjust sensitivity potentiometer on module if needed (turn until LED turns on when object is near)

 ### Phase 4: MQ135 Gas Sensor (Biodegradable Detection)